42BV/rest-convention/05-pagination-querying.md

 * The content of this page, which is a list of elements.

 ## Why paginate data?
-Often the user of a web application is not interested in millions of resources.
-During a search operation for example they typically specify some filters to the best of their knowledge so the best results end up on top of the page.

 Because the user is typically not interested in most of the elements present on the server, pagination (in combination with a good search function) can provide them with the data they need without sending all of the other data over the line.
 This saves bandwidth and is especially important when the user is using a mobile application or